-Let me just start off by saying that I really loved this dinner.
+Let me just start off by saying that I really loved this white wine braised chicken and potatoes.
 After about 5 good bites, sampling everything and rubbing my crusty bread around in the little bit of sauce that drained to the bottom, I looked Bo in the eyes and said without an ounce of doubt “Yep, this is in my top ten”.

 Two minutes later, because I’m always afraid to commit to my favorite meals, I started back peddling, “Well, I’m pretty sure it is.
 Yep, it’s definitely in the top ten, but that’s as of right now, you now.
 I’m not committing to top ten for life or anything but right now, certainly for the next few months at least, top ten for sure”.

 That’s about as good as you can get from me.
 And honestly, it deserves it.
 This meal had everything!
-Juicy chicken, perfectly cooked and seasoned carrots and potatoes, the sweet, mellow flavor of leeks, and it’s all coated in the lightest sauce that literally begs for some crusty bread to soak it all up.
+White wine braised chicken means chicken that is juicy, perfectly cooked and seasoned.
+The carrots and potatoes, sweet, mellow flavour of leeks, and it’s all coated in the lightest sauce that literally begs for some crusty bread to soak it all up.

 One last thing: This is easy.
 And it basically all cooks in one pot.
 Yeah, it’s basically the perfect meal.